dekuNukem/PicoRC/appleii.md

 ![Alt text](photos/appleii/pico.jpeg)

-* Undo the locking ring on the barrel jack, insert through the hole, reinstall the ring to fix it in place.
+* Undo the locking ring, insert through the hole, reinstall the ring to fix it in place.

 ![Alt text](photos/appleii/sw.jpeg)